US Patent Number

 A method of preparing a catalyst precursor comprises dissolving an iron salt and a salt of an oxoanion forming agent, in water so that a solution of the iron salt and oxoanion forming agent salt has a ratio of oxoanion/Fe of between 0.0001:1 to 0.5:1.
 Next is increasing the pH of the solution to 10 by adding a strong base followed by collecting of precipitate having a binary ferrihydrite structure.
 A binary ferrihydrite catalyst precursor is also prepared by dissolving an iron salt in water.
 The solution is brought to a pH of substantially 10 to obtain ferrihydrite precipitate.
 The precipitate is then filtered and washed with distilled water and subsequently admixed with a hydroxy carboxylic acid solution.
 The admixture is mixed/agitated and the binary ferrihydrite precipitate is then filtered and recovered.

 University of Kentucky Research Foundation, Lexington, Ky.

 Huffman, Gerald P.; Zhao, Jianmin; and Fang, Zhen, "Binary Ferrihydrite Catalysts" (1996).
 Chemical and Materials Engineering Faculty Patents.
-Paper 28.
+28.